¿Que Hay Detrás de RBD?

 ¿Que Hay Detrás de RBD? is a documentary DVD release by Mexican pop group RBD.
 The documentary was released in Brazil and Mexico on April 13, 2006, by EMI Music, just a week after the major release of the group's Live in Hollywood concert video.
 The DVD was recorded during the international leg of the group's 'Tour Generación RBD', and includes a backstage pass to RBD's experience while on the road as well as footage of the band in Colombia, Mexico, Puerto Rico, and Venezuela.
 The film has also been released in the United States.

 The DVD contains live performances of the group's hit songs "Rebelde", "Sálvame" and "Nuestro Amor".
 The release also includes the making of and the music video for "Aún Hay Algo".
 Actress Karla Cossío, who was part of the cast of the telenovela Rebelde alongside all the members of RBD, served as presenter and interviewer throughout the documentary.
+The project's name comes from the track "Qué Hay Detrás", from the group's second studio album.